Millisecond Pulsars in Globular Clusters and Implications for the Galactic Center Gamma-Ray Excess: Introduction and Background

 Due to their large magnetic fields, young pulsars lose rotational kinetic energy and become faint relatively quickly.
 In contrast, some neutron stars are ``spun-up'' to high rates of rotation through dynamical interactions with a stellar companion.
 These ``recycled'' pulsars typically feature periods on the order of $P\sim 2-10$ ms and magnetic fields of $B\sim 10^8-10^9 \, {\rm G}$, allowing them to retain their rotational kinetic energy over much longer timescales, \mbox{$\tau \sim 0.1-100 \, {\rm Gyr}$~\cite{1982Natur.300..728A,Lorimer:2001vd,Phinney:1994gf,Lorimer:2008se,Kiziltan:2009rx}.} The long lifetimes of MSPs make it plausible that large numbers of these objects could be present in the Inner Galaxy, having been produced in situ, or through the dynamical friction and tidal disruption of globular clusters (which are known to contain large populations of MSPs)~\cite{Brandt:2015ula,Fragione:2017rsp,Gnedin:2013cda}.

 Pulsar interpretations of the GCE were elevated substantially in 2015, when two independent groups claimed to have identified evidence that the gamma rays associated with the GCE are spatially clustered, as might be expected if this signal is produced by a population of near-threshold point sources~\cite{Lee:2015fea,Bartels:2015aea}.
 These early analyses, however, have not since held up to scrutiny~\cite{Leane:2019xiy,Leane:2020nmi,Leane:2020pfc,Zhong:2019ycb}.
-In particular, it has been shown that the non-Poissonian template fit employed in Ref.~\cite{Lee:2015fea} tends to misattribute smooth gamma-ray signals to point source populations, resulting from imperfections in the modeling of the diffuse backgrounds~\cite{Leane:2019xiy,Leane:2020nmi,Leane:2020pfc}.
+In particular, it has been shown that the non-Poissonian template fit employed in Ref.~\cite{Lee:2015fea} tends to misattribute smooth gamma-ray signals to point source populations, resulting from imperfections in the modeling of the diffuse backgrounds~\cite{Leane:2019xiy,Leane:2020nmi,Leane:2020pfc}, though the effect of these systematic errors on the preference of such models for pulsar interpretations is disputed by Refs.~\cite{Chang:2019ars, Buschmann:2020adf}.
 Furthermore, it was demonstrated in Ref.~\cite{Zhong:2019ycb} that when updated point source catalogs are utilized, wavelet-based analysis (such as those employed in Ref.~\cite{Bartels:2015aea}) do not favor point source interpretations of the GCE.
-In light of these results, there is now general agreement that the GCE could arise from either a smooth distribution of sources, such as from annihilating dark matter, or from a very large number of faint point sources (for more recent attempts to address this question using machine learning techniques, see Refs.~\cite{List:2021aer,Mishra-Sharma:2021oxe,List:2020mzd,Caron:2017udl}).
+In light of these results, there is now general agreement that the GCE could arise from either a smooth distribution of sources, such as from annihilating dark matter, or from a very large number of faint point sources (for more recent attempts to address this question using machine learning techniques, see Refs.~\cite{List:2021aer,Mishra-Sharma:2021oxe,List:2020mzd,Caron:2017udl, Caron:2022akb, Ramirez:2024oiw}).

 Pulsar interpretations of the GCE were also bolstered by claims that the spatial morphology of the GCE traces known stellar populations, such as the Galactic Bulge and Bar~\cite{Macias:2019omb,Macias:2016nev,Bartels:2017vsx,Ramirez:2024oiw,Song:2024iup}.
 If confirmed, this would favor an astrophysical origin for this signal.
 Once again, significant doubt has since been cast on these claims.
-In particular, several studies have shown that either dark matter-like or bulge-like morphologies can provide a better fit to the gamma-ray data, depending on the background model and masking procedure that is adopted~\cite{Zhong:2024vyi,McDermott:2022zmq,Cholis:2021rpp,DiMauro:2021raz}.
+In particular, several studies have shown that either dark matter-like or bulge-like morphologies can provide a better fit to the gamma-ray data, depending on the background model and masking procedure that is adopted~\cite{Zhong:2024vyi,McDermott:2022zmq,Cholis:2021rpp,DiMauro:2021raz, Song:2024iup}.